Lichborne/MSc-Project-2022/README.md

 **_GroverGeneralImp.v_** contains an implementation of grover's algorithm for any number of qubits on a state space double the size, and an arbitrary number of rotations.

+**SinAsinRules.v_** simply contains the only four specific axioms laid down for the project, which relate to some evaluations of the arcsine function.

 ## Additional: